jia1217/ParallelProgammingLabs/docs/Labs/Lab3_IO_Planning.md

 <div align=center><img src="imgs/4_10.png" alt="drawing" width="600"/></div>

-* Add the provided source files (from Lab2/project_1/project_1.srcs/sources_1/new) to the project.
-Copy the uart_led.txt content into the source file.
+* Add the source files used in Lab2 (from Lab2/project_1/project_1.srcs/sources_1/new) to this project, please exclude `uart_led.v` and copy the uart_led.v content in Lab2 into the `uart_led.v` you created when do migrating operation.

 ### Step 2 Synthesize the Design